isc-projects/bind9/doc/notes/notes-current.rst

 Known Issues
 ~~~~~~~~~~~~

-- According to RFC 8310, Section 8.1, the Subject field MUST NOT be
+- According to :rfc:`8310`, Section 8.1, the ``Subject`` field MUST NOT
-  inspected when verifying a remote certificate while establishing a
+  be inspected when verifying a remote certificate while establishing a
   DNS-over-TLS connection.
-Only SubjectAltName must be checked
+Only ``subjectAltName`` must be checked
   instead.
 Unfortunately, some quite old versions of cryptographic
-  libraries might lack the functionality to ignore the Subject
+  libraries might lack the ability to ignore the ``Subject`` field.
+This
-  field.
-It should have minimal production use consequences, as most
+  should have minimal production-use consequences, as most of the
-  of the production-ready certificates issued by certificate
+  production-ready certificates issued by certificate authorities will
-  authorities will have SubjectAltNames set.
-In such a case, the
+  have ``subjectAltName`` set.
+In such cases, the ``Subject`` field is
-  Subject field is ignored.
-Only old platforms are affected by this,
+  ignored.
+Only old platforms are affected by this, e.g. those supplied
-  e.g., those supplied with OpenSSL versions older than 1.1.1.
+  with OpenSSL versions older than 1.1.1. :gl:`#3163`

 New Features
 ~~~~~~~~~~~~

-- :iscman:`dnssec-verify` and :iscman:`dnssec-signzone` now accept a ``-J`` option to specify a journal file to read when loading the zone to be verified or signed. :gl:`#2486`
+- :iscman:`dnssec-verify` and :iscman:`dnssec-signzone` now accept a
+  ``-J`` option to specify a journal file to read when loading the zone to be verified or signed. :gl:`#2486`

-- Add support for remote TLS certificates verification, both to BIND and ``dig``, making it possible to implement Strict and Mutual TLS authentication, as described in RFC 9103, Section 9.3. :gl:`#3163`
+- Add support for remote TLS certificate verification, both to :iscman:`named` and :iscman:`dig`, making it possible to implement Strict and Mutual TLS authentication, as described in :rfc:`9103`, Section 9.3. :gl:`#3163`

 - Run RPZ updates on the specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
-This should increase the responsiveness of ``named`` when RPZ updates are being applied after an RPZ zone has been successfully transfered.  :gl:`#3190`
+This should increase the responsiveness of :iscman:`named` when RPZ updates are being applied after an RPZ zone has been successfully transferred. :gl:`#3190`

 Removed Features
 ~~~~~~~~~~~~~~~~

 - The ``keep-order-response`` option has been declared obsolete and the
-  functionality has been removed.  :iscman:`named` expects DNS clients to be
+  functionality has been removed. :iscman:`named` expects DNS clients to
-  fully compliant with :rfc:`7766`. :gl:`#3140`
+  be fully compliant with :rfc:`7766`. :gl:`#3140`

 Feature Changes
 ~~~~~~~~~~~~~~~